PlumpMath/lein-cljp/README.md

 # lein-cljp

-A Leiningen plugin for compiling ClojurePHP.
+A Leiningen 2 plugin for compiling ClojurePHP.

+*NB:* Only works with Leiningen 2.0

 ## Usage